gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_6_send_wifi_commands.md

 INFO:root:Response: {}
 ```

+{% success %}
-{% success The response JSON is empty.
-This is expected in the case of a success. %}
+The response JSON is empty.
+This is expected in the case of a success.
+{% endsuccess %}

 ## Get State